Adelie Penguin vs Magellanic Penguin

 Do Adelie Penguins and Magellanic Penguins live in the same area?

-Adelie Penguins are found in Antarctica, South Shetland Islands, South Orkney Islands.
-Magellanic Penguins are found in Argentina, Chile, Falkland Islands, Southern Brazil.
+No, their ranges do not overlap.
+Adelie Penguins are found in Antarctica, South Shetland Islands, South Orkney Islands, while Magellanic Penguins live in Argentina, Chile, Falkland Islands, Southern Brazil.
+This geographic separation means they face different environmental pressures and predator communities.